Elbow Fracture Open Reduction and Internal Fixation

 anesthesia and a medicine to help you relax.)

 and muscle of your elbow.
-(The specific site may vary according to the bone injured.)
+(The site may vary according to the bone injured.)

 surgeon will use in your case.)

-- After the team has secured the bone, your surgeon will surgically close the layers
+After the surgeon has secured the bone, your surgeon will surgically close the layers

 of skin and muscle around your elbow.